By Steve Hefferon,

 What goes into a shake and bake treatment?
 It may start with

 a spin on a stationary bike or a trot a treadmill than you will

-by Electrical Stimulation to the area with a little Ice strapped to
+Electrical Stimulation to the area with a little Ice strapped to

 your body and to finish off your session you will get a hand out

 with exercises you should do at home.
-Certainly not a recipe
+Certainly not a recipe for

 One of the most common treatments for back pain is Chiropractic

-and joints in an attempt to line things back up and it's
+joints in an attempt to line things back up and it's recommended

 The problem with this approach is that the same forces (muscles,

-right back out of place again.
-Also, most (not all) chiropractors
+back out of place again.
+Also, most (not all) chiropractors will

-addressing the muscle imbalances that are pulling the bones and joints out
+the muscle imbalances that are pulling the bones and joints out

 of place to begin with and that requires strengthening and stretching

-exercises that are chosen specifically to correct
+exercises that are chosen specifically to correct your muscle imbalances.

 Alternative Treatments for Treating Back Pain